Is Being Gay a Sin in the Bible?

 However, in Christ, our identities are fundamentally transformed.
 Those who have transitioned from an active gay lifestyle should grasp a new understanding of themselves.
 What once defined us no longer holds sway over who we are now.

-Homosexuality: Not a Sin, Not a Sickness
+Homosexuality in the modern Christianity: Not a Sin, Not a Sickness

 Today, other churches are influenced by a century of psychoanalytic thought that was supported by a significant minority in the medical community.
 They view homosexuality as a disease of some sort.